 The Boston Massacre was an event that occurred in Boston during the American Revolution.
 It is believed to be one of many events that caused the American Revolution.

-The following are some facts and a summary of the Boston Massacre:
+The following are some facts about the Boston Massacre:

 What Was the Boston Massacre?

 Definition of the Boston Massacre: The Boston Massacre was a riot that began when a group of 50 citizens gathered outside of the State house to protest the large presence of British soldiers in the city.
 Six colonists were killed during the riot.

 What Year Was the Boston Massacre?

 The Boston Massacre occurred on the night of March 5, 1770